millisom/GluGuide/SRS.md

 ---

 # 4. Supporting Information
-If you would like to know the current state of this project please visit your [Blog](https://gdewomenhealth.wordpress.com/).
+If you would like to know the current state of this project please visit the GluGuide-[Blog](https://gdewomenhealth.wordpress.com/).